patching...

 The menu will include eight to 10 homemade pastas with each being offered in three different sizes to satisfy parties big and small.

-Boccuzzi’s partner, Carmela del Busso, who also owns Oggi in Broadview Heights, believes she and Dante have honed in on a recipe for success by leveraging their passion of creating “delicious” Italian food.
+Boccuzzi’s partner, Carmela del Busso, who also owns in Broadview Heights, believes she and Dante have honed in on a recipe for success by leveraging their passion of creating “delicious” Italian food.

 “The décor will be clean, nothing pretentious,” she said.
 “We want everyone to enjoy the food and be comfortable.
 We're going to bring an authentic version of Italy to Strongsville, and I think it will be well received by the community.”